ccallawa/alyvix_doc/getting_started/install.rst

         C:\...\MyFolder> pip download alyvix

 #.
-Copy the entire directory onto removable media, then copy the directory onto the target machine
+Copy the entire directory onto the removable media, then copy that directory onto the target
+   machine

 #.
-Use the Python installer in the directory on the target machine to install Python following
+Use the Python installer now on the target machine to
-   :ref:`the instructions above <install_release_python_install>`
+   :ref:`install Python following the instructions above <install_release_python_install>`

 #.
-Open a command prompt in the directory on the target machine and run:
+Open a command prompt in the directory on the target machine and install Alyvix with this
+   command:

    .. code-block:: doscon
       :class: code-block